 High production volume parts requires more reliable injection molds.
 Because mold has to run for long duration, without maintenance and breakdown.
-Production volumes also affect injection tool material.
+Therefore production volumes affect injection tool material.

 For example if production volumes are less than 5000 units.
 Pre-hardened steel (P20) can fulfill the requirement.
-Whereas to produce millions of units, hardened steel (stavax tool steel) is used.
+Whereas to produce millions of units, hardened steel (stavax tool steel) are used.

 Injection Mold Design